 The Committee believe they set challenging targets for the performance-based awards to motivate the executives and align the interests of the executive with those of shareholders.
 Stretch targets required exceptional performance to be achieved.
-Not all the goals were met at the end of 2015.
-However, sufficient goals were met to justify an award to both Executive Directors, which it has been decided will be an award of ADS.
-Further details on the goals to be met during the year leading to awards in 2016 are set out in the section headed Remuneration Report, Awards Granted During the Year and the section headed Implementation of the Remuneration Policy for the Year Ending 31 December 2016 under Long Term Incentives, Table 11 and its Notes.
+Sufficient goals were met at the end of 2015 to justify award of ADS to both Executive Directors in 2016.
+The targets set for 2016 were not achieved and therefore no awards were made in respect of these.
+Further details are set out in the section headed Remuneration Report, Awards Granted During the Year and the section headed Implementation of the Remuneration Policy for the Year Ending 31 December 2017 under Long Term Incentives and its associated Notes.

-Decisions affecting 2016
+Decisions affecting 2017